eminorhan/silicon-menagerie/README.md

 ## Generative image models (VQGAN-GPT)

 These are generative models that can be used to generate images.
-For these models, we first learn a discrete codebook of size 8192 with a [VQ-GAN](https://github.com/CompVis/taming-transformers) model and then encode the video frames as 32x32 integers from this codebook.
+For these models, we first learn a discrete codebook with a [VQ-GAN](https://github.com/CompVis/taming-transformers) model and then encode the video frames as 32x32 integers from this codebook.
 These discretized and spatially downsampled frames are then fed into a GPT model to learn a prior over the frames.

 ### Loading the models
 Loading a pretrained VQGAN-GPT model is extremely easy: